We Support Solar Para Sa Bayan in Bringing Cheap, Clean, Reliable Power in the Philippines

 Electric utilities wrongly claim that current laws give them exclusivity in their franchise areas, so government must craft new laws and policies that clearly allow companies like Solar Para Sa Bayan to compete on a non-exclusive basis and give consumers an alternative choice.

-10 Reasons to Support the Establishment of Minigrids Across the Philippines:
+12 Reasons To Support House Bill 8179 and the Establishment of Minigrids Across the Philippines

 3) Reliable Service.
-Filipinos suffer blackouts from traditional utilities due to outdated technology and limits of centralized generation.
-Minigrids provide superior service using advanced technology and de-centralized solutions for each town.
+Filipinos suffer blackouts from traditional utilities due to the use of poorly maintained and outdated technology, and the limits of centralized generation - Minigrids provide superior service.

 7) Resiliency & Security.
-Traditional utilities depend on a grid that is vulnerable to disasters and shortages of imported fossil fuels.
-Localized Minigrids dedicated for each town and using indigenous resources mitigate the risk of power interruptions and ensure our energy security.
+Localized Minigrids dedicated for each town and using indigenous resources ensure our energy security and mitigate the risk of power interruptions.

 8) Economic Development.
-Minigrid investments accelerate economic development, especially in rural areas, by creating employment during construction and operations, and by improving electric service to attract new industries and more investments.
+Minigrid investments accelerate economic development, especially in rural areas, by creating employment in construction and operations and improving electric service to attract new industries and investments.

-10) Competition & Innovation.
-Minigrids not only directly benefit consumers, but also inspire traditional utilities to improve their services.
-The entry of new providers and technologies also catalyzes innovation, to benefit Filipinos nationwide.
+11) Competition & Innovation.
+Minigrids not only benefit their direct consumers, but also inspire traditional utilities to improve service to all Filipinos; and accelerate the adoption of new technologies and best practices that all companies can learn from.